EVERSE-ResearchSoftware/RSQKit/pages/ai/cross_cutting_practices.md

 The key thing is to start with the work you want to achieve, then identify the practices that are actually useful to you and your project.

+### Use strong specifications and tests

+Strong tests and specifications give people and AI tools a stable target.
+New code can then be checked against that target.

+AI-assisted coding works better when intended behaviour is kept separate from the implementation.

+Tests can provide a shared, executable description of what the software should do.
+[BDD][BDD]-style [acceptance tests][ACCEPTANCETESTS] (eg using [Gherkin][GHERKIN]) can capture key behaviour in terms people can review and discuss.
+Lower-level unit tests, often developed with [TDD][TDD] (eg using Python's [`unittest`][UNITTESTS]), can capture details, edge cases and interfaces.

+This is useful when code may be rewritten or regenerated.
+The aim is not to reproduce the same lines of code.
+It is to reproduce the behaviour that matters.

+Tests also help when moving from exploratory work to production software.
+A researcher may first create a sketch or prototype.
+They can then capture its key behaviour as AI-written acceptance tests for verification.
+This is important before asking an AI tool to refactor, extend or reimplement it.

+AI can help write tests and specifications.
+It can also check its own homework.
+But those checks should be independently verified by a person or a different AI system.
+This helps avoid the same misunderstanding appearing in both the code and its tests.

 ### You promote the work, the AI does not

 A useful default is: